Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Coherent Neutrino-nucleus Scattering Measurement

-The recoil energy of different target nuclei (Si, Ge) considered in this study is shown in Fig.~\ref{fig:recoilEnergy} as a function of neutrino energy.
+The maximal recoil energy of different target nuclei (Si, Ge) considered in this study is shown in Fig.~\ref{fig:recoilEnergy} as a function of reactor \antinue energy.
 It can be observed from Eq.~\ref{eq:xsec} that the cross-section is maximum at zero recoil energy and it decreases with the increase of $T$.
-Hence, a detector with higher threshold energy for detecting the signal leads to lesser number of events.
-Therefore, it is very challenging to select the type of detector for the measurement of such cross-section.
-Because of the low energy of the neutrinos, the recoil energy deposited in the detector is up to a few keV, while the minimum mass needed is ten to hundreds of kilograms.
-The incoming particle energy can be determined from particle interactions in a target which includes the measurement of ionization, scintillation, and/or the phonon excitation in the material.
+Hence, a detector with a higher threshold energy for detecting the signal leads to a lesser number of events.
+Therefore, it is very tough to select the type of detector for the measurement of such a cross-section.
+Because of the low energy of the antineutrinos, the recoil energy deposited in the detector is up to a few keV.